nRF24/RF24/docs/migration.md

 </td></tr></table>

 > [!NOTE]
-> Our examples actually use a C-string casted as `uint8_t` array of 6 bytes.
+> Our examples actually use a C-string casted as an array of 6 bytes.
 > That's because a C-string (`char*`) must be NULL terminated (`\0` at the end) in memory.
 > ```c
 > uint8_t address[][6] = { "1Node", "2Node" };